grorp/minetest/doc/lua_api.md

       },

       -- Estimated maximum formspec size before Minetest will start shrinking the -- formspec to fit.
+Only correct for formspecs that do not have `fixed_size` -- enabled in their `size[]` element.
-For a fullscreen formspec, use this formspec size and -- `padding[0,0]`.
-Remember to take window insets (see above) into account -- for the layout of your fullscreen formspec.
+      -- For a fullscreen formspec, use this formspec size and `padding[0,0]`.
+      -- Remember to take window insets (see above) into account for the layout -- of your fullscreen formspec.
       --
       -- A formspec that is exactly `max_formspec_size` large might still be -- shrunk due to rendering inaccuracies, resulting in transparent borders -- at the edges of the window.
-This is particularly common with a small -- window size and a low display density.
-      --
-      -- To avoid these transparent borders, you can enable a fullscreen -- background using the `bgcolor[]` element: `bgcolor[;true]`.
+      -- To avoid these transparent borders, you can enable a fullscreen -- background using the `bgcolor[]` element: `bgcolor[;true]` --
-      --
-      -- If you need to place content exactly at the edge of the window, you -- can use a size 10-20% larger than `max_formspec_size` and -- `padding[-0.01,-0.01]`.
-      -- However, this may result in some content extending past the edge of -- the window and makes it difficult to apply window insets correctly. max_formspec_size = {
+      -- If you need to place content at the edge of the window, you can use a -- size 10-20% larger than `max_formspec_size` and `padding[-0.01,-0.01]` -- instead.
+However, this is discouraged as it may result in some content -- being outside the window (depending on resolution) and will make it -- difficult to apply window insets correctly. max_formspec_size = {
           x = 20,
           y = 11.25